Matorota/FantasyCoin/README.md

  - Non tile movement system

 ## How to Play
-- Collect every coin to win the level.
+- Collect every coin to win the game.
 - If the countdown timer hits zero, you lose.
 - If you fall off the map, you die.